ADHD and Addiction: Mental Health Treatment at Lumina Recovery

 What is Attention-Deficit/Hyperactivity Disorder (ADHD)?

-Attention-deficit/hyperactivity disorder (ADHD) is a neurological disorder identified by a persistent pattern of inattention, hyperactivity, and impulsivity that interferes with functioning or development.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder identified by a persistent pattern of inattention, hyperactivity, and impulsivity symptoms that interfere with functioning or development.
+Various risk factors, including genetic and environmental influences, can contribute to the development of ADHD.

-ADHD disorder is commonly identified in childhood and often continues into adulthood.
-While it is normal for individuals to experience some inattention and hyperactivity at times, those with ADHD disorder exhibit these behaviors more frequently and severely.
+ADHD is commonly identified in childhood and often continues into adulthood.
+Individuals with ADHD often experience challenges with planning, organization, and emotional regulation.
+While it is normal for every person to experience some inattention and hyperactivity at times, those with ADHD exhibit these symptoms more frequently and at a higher severity.
 This can impact their daily lives, relationships, and academic or career performance.

 The Different Types of ADHD

-- Predominantly Hyperactive-Impulsive Presentation: This type is marked by hyperactivity and impulsivity.
-Individuals may exhibit constant movement, fidgeting, and an inability to stay seated.
-Impulsive behaviors can include interrupting others, acting without considering consequences, and displaying an overall lack of restraint.
+Impulsive behavior is a hallmark of this ADHD type, often leading individuals to make decisions quickly without considering potential consequences.
+Individuals may exhibit constant movement, fidgeting, and an inability to stay still.
+Impulsive behaviors can include interrupting others and displaying an overall lack of restraint.

-- Combined Presentation: The combined presentation is the most common type of ADHD.
-It includes symptoms of both inattention and hyperactivity-impulsivity.
+The combined presentation is the most common type of ADHD.
+It includes symptoms of both inattention and hyperactivity-impulsivity, although ratios of each may differ.
 Individuals with this type will display six or more symptoms from each of the inattention and hyperactive-impulsive criteria.

-Each type of ADHD disorder presents unique challenges, and the symptoms can change over time.
-For instance, hyperactivity may decrease with age, while inattentiveness may remain.
-It’s important to recognize that while these categories provide a framework for understanding ADHD disorder, every individual’s experience with the disorder is unique.
+Each type of ADHD disorder presents unique challenges, and the symptoms can present differently over time.
+It’s important to recognize that while these categories provide a framework for understanding ADHD, every individual’s experience with the disorder is unique.

 The Connection Between ADHD and Addiction